Get Your Mental Health Support Letter Online

 University and educational accommodation

-A mental health letter for university supports requests for exam accommodations (extra time, separate room, rest breaks), reduced attendance requirements, deadline extensions, or Learning Support Plans.
-Different from a mitigating circumstances letter — this is for ongoing accommodation rather than a specific affected assessment.
+A mental health letter for university supports requests for exam accommodations such as extra time, a separate room, or rest breaks, as well as reduced attendance requirements, deadline extensions, and Learning Support Plans.
+This differs from a mitigating circumstances letter, which addresses a specific affected assessment rather than ongoing accommodation needs.

 💰